olekukonko/CommonIterators/README.md

 ## Introduction

-PHP SPL is poorly Documented and their are badic Iterators you might required for your everyday development.
+PHP SPL is poorly Documented and their are some basic Iterators you might need for your everyday development.
-This project is trageted and bring all of them together with examples are usage.
+This project is about all those Iterators  we think they are missing for our everyday use.

 Please not that its a new project and not ready but all contributors are welcome